jurgengjoncari/mini-message-board/README.md

 - Everyone can read messages
 - Only authenticated users can create messages
-- Users can sign in using Google authentication
+- Users can sign in using username and password
 - Users can log out to end their session
 - Real-time Messaging with auto-scroll
 - Smooth Animations for loading and transitions